patriciamdm/everli-task3/README.md

 You can find all the categories performing a GET on this endpoint:
 `http://www.mocky.io/v2/5c43503a3800006f00072e08`

 Also provide a toggle button ordering the posts by descending `published_at`.
 The result should be usable from any device.

 ### Submition

-Send us the complete project compressed and named 'rest-list.zip'.
+Send us the complete project compressed and named 'rest-filters.zip'.